US economic growth for last quarter is revised up to a still-tepid 1.3% annual rate

 A cutback in business inventories shaved 2.1 percentage points off January-March growth.

-The steady slowdown in economic growth is a consequence of the Federal Reserve’s aggressive drive to tame inflation, with 10 interest rate hikes over the past 14 months.
+The steady slowdown in the nation’s economic growth is a consequence of the Federal Reserve’s aggressive drive to tame inflation, with 10 interest rate hikes over the past 14 months.
 Across the economy, the Fed’s rate increase have elevated the costs of auto loans, credit card borrowing and business loans.

+“Consumers — the critical lynchpin to the U.S. economy — are still spending, tapping into savings and credit to be able to do so,″ said Jim Baird, chief investment officer for Plante Moran Financial Advisors.
+“That can’t persist indefinitely though, raising the risk of a more pronounced slowdown or recession the longer the Fed’s battle with inflation drags on.”

 With mortgage rates having doubled over the past year, the real estate market has already taken a beating: Investment in housing fell at a 0.2% annual rate from January through March.
 In April, sales of existing homes were 23% below their level a year earlier.